Transvaginal Mesh Recall, FDA Ban and Discontinued Products

 “Given the absence of evidence for clinically significant benefit and the overwhelming evidence of very serious, common risks, use of synthetic surgical mesh products for transvaginal repair of POP is not ethically justifiable,” Carome said in his testimony.

-The panel refused to recommend a recall, but it recommended reclassifying transvaginal mesh as a class III device.
+The panel refused to recommend a recall, but it recommended reclassifying transvaginal mesh as a Class III device.
 The classification requires products to pass stringent tests before they can be marketed.

 In April 2014, the FDA submitted two proposals to reclassify transvaginal POP mesh.
 It finalized the proposed orders in 2016, and in January 2017, the FDA issued the final order.

-The first order reclassified transvaginal mesh for pelvic organ prolapse surgery as a class III device.
+The first order reclassified transvaginal mesh for pelvic organ prolapse surgery as a Class III device.
 The second order required companies to submit a premarket approval application to support the use of mesh during POP surgery.

-The orders did not apply to mesh used during stress urinary incontinence surgery.
+The orders did not apply to mesh products used during stress urinary incontinence surgery.
 The companies were given until July 2018 to submit premarket approval applications.

 On Feb.
 12, 2019, the FDA held another advisory committee meeting to review the safety and effectiveness of mesh for transvaginal repair of prolapse.